jackkeos/WildfirePredictionML/README.md

 ## Contact Information

-You can connect with me on LinkedIn [here] (https://www.linkedin.com/in/jack-keoseyan/).
+You can connect with me on LinkedIn [here](https://www.linkedin.com/in/jack-keoseyan/).